-Silverback Distillery produces ultra premium vodka, gin, rye whiskey and honey rye whiskey. bourbon is on the way.
+Silverback Distillery produces ultra premium vodka, gin, rye whiskey, honey rye whiskey, bourbon, sour mash corn whiskey, barrel finished gin and 151 proof moonshine.
 Surrounded by the Blue Ridge Mountains and bracketed by the Rockfish River, Silverback Distillery produces distinct and flavorful spirits through a perfect mix of Virginia grains, pure water and American craftsmanship.

 PRODUCE RESPONSIBLY.
 DRINK RESPONSIBLY.
 DISPOSE RESPONSIBLY ™